tkunovsky/TXML/README.md

 Temporal attributes have namespace txml, see https://github.com/tkunovsky/TXML/blob/master/src/main/resources/txml_schema.xsd

-Documents in database are storing into schema.
+Documents in database are storing into schemas.
 This allows you to group them and setting access permissions.

 ##<a name="build"></a> Howto build
 You can import project to Netbeans 7/8 or build with maven.